yarafe/Test/README.md

 ### Fortianalyzer integration with Azure Sentienl Scenario

-An alternative method involves directing logs from FortiGate to FortiAnalyzer.
-FortiAnalyzer introduces enhanced support for log streaming to multiple destinations through Fluentd.
-This facilitates log forwarding to public cloud services like Log Analytics Workspace.
+FortiAnalyzer seamlessly integrates with Azure Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd output plugin.
+Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
+For additional details, please check the following [link](https://www.fluentd.org/architecture).

+This integration enables the forwarding of logs to public cloud services.
+The plugin efficiently aggregates semi-structured data in real-time, facilitating the buffered data's transmission to Azure Log Analytics.

 FortiGate establishes communication with FortiAnalyzer and transmits logs via TCP port 514.
-FortiAnalyzer, leveraging Fluentd as a data collector, adeptly aggregates, filters, and securely transmits data via HTTPS to an Azure Log Analytics workspace.
+Then FortiAnalyzer, leveraging Fluentd as a data collector, adeptly aggregates, filters, and securely transmits data via HTTPS to an Azure Log Analytics workspace.
 The seamless integration of Fluentd with FortiAnalyzer removes the need for an additional proxy server, streamlining the installation process of a data collector between FortiAnalyzer and the Azure Log Analytics workspace.
-This approach offers a streamlined and efficient way to manage log transmission and analysis.
+This approach offers an efficient way to manage log transmission and analysis.

 ![FAZ-Sentinel Integration-DataFlow](images/FAZ-DataFlow.png)